-G2:The Ethics of Data Sharing in SBER

-Track(s): Emerging Research Challenges and Breaking Issues; Flexibility and Innovation in Research Oversight Processes; SBER; Research Involving Data and Biospecimens; HRPP/IRB Administration/Management and Process

-- •Discuss the ethics of data sharing, especially the NIH Data Management and Sharing Policy - •Consider different expectations given the research approach, philosophy, and/or topic - Provide recommendations for IRB evaluation of data sharing during the review process
+G2:The Ethics of Data Sharing in SBER Track(s): Emerging Research Challenges and Breaking Issues; Flexibility and Innovation in Research Oversight Processes; SBER; Research Involving Data and Biospecimens; HRPP/IRB Administration/Management and Process The NIH Data Management and Sharing Policy that went into effect in January 2023 has brought fresh energy to discussions of the ethics and expectations of researchers to share data.
+Included in these discussions are ethical issues such as informed consent, participant autonomy, as well as privacy and confidentiality considerations, and whether data sharing expectations should be the same for quantitative, qualitative, and mixed-methods research and how these expectations may influence the nature and process of collecting data.
+Learning Objectives:

-Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Compliance Personnel; Researchers and Research Staff

-G3: Improving IRB Quality: Learning from Participants, Investigators, and Outside Experts

-Track(s): QA/QI and Postapproval Monitoring; Flexibility and Innovation in Research Oversight Processes; HRPP/IRB Administration/Management and Process

-IRBs, and the HRPPs of which they are often a part, face a daunting task: they must review and oversee a wide range of studies and work closely with investigators to ensure the protection of research participants with whom the IRB may never directly interact.
+• Discuss the ethics of data sharing, especially the NIH Data Management and Sharing Policy •Consider different expectations given the research approach, philosophy, and/or topic • Provide recommendations for IRB evaluation of data sharing during the review process Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Compliance Personnel; Researchers and Research Staff G3: Improving IRB Quality: Learning from Participants, Investigators, and Outside Experts Track(s): QA/QI and Postapproval Monitoring; Flexibility and Innovation in Research Oversight Processes; HRPP/IRB Administration/Management and Process IRBs, and the HRPPs of which they are often a part, face a daunting task: they must review and oversee a wide range of studies and work closely with investigators to ensure the protection of research participants with whom the IRB may never directly interact.
 To succeed at this task, IRBs and HRPPs need to integrate the perspectives and insights of a variety of stakeholders and experts.
 In this session, we will discuss how listening to participants, investigators, and outside experts might help improve the quality of IRBs and HRPPs - and address some of the challenges and shortcomings that can arise in these approaches.
+Learning Objectives:

-- •Identify approaches to gathering insight about participant experiences in research and how these might be used to inform IRB/HRPP practice and decision-making - •Consider how HRPPs/IRBs can learn from investigator perceptions of value in their engagement with these entities - •Understand when and how to engage with outside experts when reaching IRB decisions

-Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Compliance Personnel; QA/QI Professionals; Researchers and Research Staff

-G4: QA/QI for Non-Clinical or Minimal Risk Research

-Track(s): QA/QI and Postapproval Monitoring; Flexibility and Innovation in Research Oversight Processes; HRPP/IRB Administration/Management and Process; Small Research Programs Many postapproval monitoring efforts focus on more than minimal risk clinical research.
+•Identify approaches to gathering insight about participant experiences in research and how these might be used to inform IRB/HRPP practice and decision-making • Consider how HRPPs/IRBs can learn from investigator perceptions of value in their engagement with these entities •Understand when and how to engage with outside experts when reaching IRB decisions Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Compliance Personnel; QA/QI Professionals; Researchers and Research Staff G4: QA/QI for Non-Clinical or Minimal Risk Research Track(s): QA/QI and Postapproval Monitoring; Flexibility and Innovation in Research Oversight Processes; HRPP/IRB Administration/Management and Process; Small Research Programs Many postapproval monitoring efforts focus on more than minimal risk clinical research.
 However, because most research monitoring efforts internal to institutions view study team audits as educational opportunities (as much or more than ensuring compliance), non-clinical researchers and investigators conducting minimal risk research may benefit from the feedback an audit can provide.
 This session will explore audit approaches that may benefit non-clinical researchers; tools that can be offered to assist study teams to conduct self-audits or provide check ins in the absence of formal monitoring (e.g., in the case of minimal risk research where continuing review may not occur); and how to tailor audits to be most helpful specific researcher populations, such as students, inexperienced researchers, or basic scientists.
+Learning Objectives: